HSLdevcom/helmet-utils/README.md

 Can be used to add height data to an Emme/Helmet network, which requires a Maanmittauslaitos API key from: https://www.maanmittauslaitos.fi/rajapinnat/api-avaimen-ohje

-Landuse functions are still a work in progress, and they cannot currently be used through the command line interface.
-Most of the work for recalculating the .lnd file has been completed, but
+Zone data and lam data functions are still a work in progress, and issues may emerge.
+Also, when exporting a scenario, make sure that all the necessary files have been exported before importing to EMME.

 ## Installation and updating